How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Art enthusiasts, nature lovers, foodies

 Antipolo is the home of the famous Hinulugang Taktak.
-But there are many other reasons to visit this city near Manila, particularly its hidden gems that will surely delight art and nature aficionados.
+But there are many other reasons to visit this city near Manila, particularly its hidden gems that will delight art and nature aficionados.

 Top things to do in Antipolo